What does LVR mean?

 When you hear someone talking about having a high LVR, that means they are borrowing more than 80% of the value of their home.
 So if your home cost $500,000 and you borrowed $450,000 (which equates to 90% LVR) you would be deemed to have a high LVR.

-How does that affect me getting a mortgage?
+How does that effect me getting a mortgage?

-As of October 2016 restrictions for banks lending against mortgaged properties are;
+As of 1 January 2019 restrictions for banks lending against mortgaged properties are:

 - If you are buying a home you will generally need at least a 20% deposit in order to get a bank to lend you the rest.